South Indian Cuisine

-The beauty of South Indian Cuisine is its variety and the use of well roasted and grounded spices.
+The beauty of South Indian Cuisine is its variety and the use of well-roasted and grounded spices.
 I have a spicy and a flavorsome tale to tell on my recent visit to The Orchid, a 5 Star Ecotel Certified Hotel is located in Mumbai.
 The 84 awards reiterate its efforts of being a pioneer amongst environment-friendly hotels.
-South Indian Cuisine brings out flavours in dishes, their main ingredients being curry leaves, coconut, and other dry spices.
+South Indian Cuisine brings out flavors in dishes, their main ingredients being curry leaves, coconut, and other dry spices.

 The Vindhya is best for South Indian cuisine

 The Buffet sit down meals priced at

 Rs.
 1100 +TAX for Veg – Lunch & Dinner (Mon-Sun)